June 30, 2024

 Translation: Tomorrow It'll Surely Be Spring (Happy End)

 There's another story, from the L.A. sessions for the group's 1972 record.
 When Eiichi Ohtaki first heard the vocals in the intro to Tomorrow It'll Surely Be Spring, he was outraged: Shigeru had ripped off Burt Bacharach's Alfie!
 Shigeru countered that he'd never heard the song in his life.
 Ohtaki didn't believe him.
-Hosono took Shigeru's side: "Shigeru's a rock and roller, where would he have heard Alfie?"
+Hosono took Shigeru's side: "Shigeru's a rock and roller, all he ever listens to is Jimi Hendrix.
+Where would he have heard Alfie?"
 Ohtaki, still angry, insisted: "Only a genius could come up with that melody spontaneously, like Shigeru's claiming to."
-Implication clearly being: THE KID could not be a genius.
+Implication being: THE KID could not be a genius.
 Well, Eiichi...

 To keep the George parallels going, you might say this Suzuki/Matsumoto tune feels like a variant on Here Comes the Sun.
-It doesn't have the weight of sorrow in it, like George's song does.
-But it shares the joy, the deep relief, the profound and visceral pleasure of sunshine caressing your skin at last.
+It doesn't have the weight of sorrow on it, like George's song does, but it shares the joy, the relief, the visceral pleasure of sunshine caressing your skin at last.

 My favorite image this time is the candy street (